Shankar–Ehsaan–Loy: History

-Formation (1985–1996)
+Formation (1985–96)

-Shankar Ehsaan and Loy came up from the ranks of the non-film music scene, performing rock, blues, jazz and pop before entering the film music industry.
+Shankar, Ehsaan and Loy came up from the ranks of the non-film music scene, performing rock, blues, jazz and pop before entering the film music industry.
 Shankar Mahadevan, a software engineer, worked on Oracle Version Six and studied Western, Hindustani and Carnatic classical music.
 He made his debut with the 1985 Marathi film Vahinichi Maya.
 A leading playback singer with Pukar, Sapnay and Biwi No.1 to his credit, he also composed Breathless.

-Ehsaan Noorani studied music at the Musicians' Institute in Los Angeles and worked with the like of Ronnie Desai, Laxmikant–Pyarelal, Kalyanji-Anandji and Louis Banks.
+Ehsaan Noorani studied music at the Musicians' Institute in Los Angeles and worked with the likes of Ronnie Desai, Laxmikant–Pyarelal, Kalyanji-Anandji and Louis Banks.
 He composed Alien Desire, did several jingles and like Loy, was part of a blues-and-acid jazz band.
 Loy Mendonsa is trained in Western classical and also learnt the rudiments of Indian classical music.
 He performed with several group bands and plays (Godspell, West Side Story, Jesus Christ Superstar) and composed jingles and signature tunes (Fauji, The World This Week).

 Ehsaan was doing jingles and Loy was in Delhi before the union.
 Loy was writing for television then.
 The show Quiz Time was his first work and Siddharth Basu gave him his first break.
 Then he did Prannoy Roy's The World This Week.
 A few more shows came along and he also did theatre and Shahrukh Khan's Fauji.
 Loy had also worked as keyboardist with A. R. Rahman and Shankar had sung many famous tracks for him.
 In 1989, Ehsaan met Loy, who was working for Ranjit Barot, an ad film composer.
-From then on, they joined together and composed several ad jingles together.
+From then on, they joined and composed several ad jingles together.
 Later, Ehsaan and Loy met Shankar when he was roped in by Ranjit Barot to sing for the Pepsi ad directed by Mukul Anand.
 Since then, they started to compose for ads as a trio.